AaronTraas/Notes/Recipes/cocktails/Espresso Martini.md

 ## Directions:

 1. Add cold brew, vodka, and Chambord to shaker
 2. Shake vigorously over ice or frozen cold brew cubes.
 3. Strain into glass.
 4. Add 2-3 dashes of bitters.
 Serve.

 ## Notes:

-- This should froth up when shaken to visually mimic the _crema_ on an espresso shot.
 - If you want a stronger coffee flavor, use frozen cold brew cubes.
 If you want it a little weaker, use regular ice.
 - You could replace half of the Chambord with Sweet Vermouth and omit the bitters.

----